Hasodikis/Lenovo-Ideapad-s540-14IWL---Hackintosh/README.md

 By far the most stable and the best in power consumption.

-With touchpad in polling mode, CPU at idle is at around 4,5% and even less, PKG is at aaround 1,5 -1,6 Watts, Core is at around 0,20 Watts!!!!!!
+With touchpad in polling mode, CPU at idle is at around 4,5% and even less, PKG is at around 1,5 -1,6 Watts, Core is at around 0,20 Watts!!!!!!

 Only thing left is make the touchpad work in pinning mode, which is very very difficult......